MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

    :::column-end:::
 :::row-end:::

 To monetize your SaaS app, it's important that you understand the features of a SaaS offer.
-This article provides an overview of the features in an offer that aids you to plan better.
+Here's a brief overview of the features in an offer that aids you to plan better.

-Here are the features you can plan to create an offer:
+The key features are:

 * [Publishing option](#publishing-option)
 * [Offer details](#offer-details)